 - Start at a swimming pool and then shower and jump in when you get back.

 - Choose your hydration wisely.
 If what you are drinking is diuretic (causes increased urine output), it could cause unsafe conditions when you are also sweating in the hot sun.
 Eliminate caffeinated and alcoholic beverages to limit your risk of dehydration.

 - Don’t expect to do your best in the high heat.
 You will not be able to run as fast as you would on a cool day.
 Drop back to a training run speed and keep up with the water drinks.

 - Pay attention to heat warnings.
 If it’s too hot, it’s too hot.
 Resort to inside treadmills or training in the pool.

 Stop and seek out a cool building and a cold pack for your head and neck area if you have any of the following signs: headache, fever, profuse sweating, nausea, clammy skin.

-If accompanied by disorientation, fever of 104 degrees or more, nausea, vomiting, rapid pulse and/or muscle twitching, seek immediate medical treatment.
+If accompanied by disorientation, fever of 104 degrees or more, vomiting, rapid pulse and/or muscle twitching, seek immediate medical treatment.